lorecioni/ImageSplicingDetection/source/illuminants/README.txt

 In this case, set the variable OpenCV_DIR to the directory in your OpenCV installation that contains the file OpenCVConfig.cmake .
 This is typically
 <opencv_install_dir>/share/OpenCV/

-Set all switches that are “OFF” to “ON”, except "VOLE_SINGLE_TARGETS"

 Press 'c' to configure the build again.